Student Initiative Fund

 - Require event planning and risk management practices, and these have not been addressed

 We encourage you to seek additional funding, if needed.
-Here are two possible sources:
+Here are three possible sources:

 Funding - Tiers & Timelines